-2. Substantially damage scenic resources, within a designated scenic corridor or public viewshed area including, but not limited to, trees, rock outcroppings, and historic buildings?
-X See I z.7 3.
-Degrade the existing visual character or quality of the site and its surroundings, including substantial change in topography or ground surface relief features, and/or development on a ridgeline? , X See E Ξ.1 4.
+2. Substantially damage scenic resources, within a designated scenic corridor or public viewshed area including, but not limited to, trees, rock outcroppings, Х and historic buildings?
+See E. I 3.
+Degrade the existing visual character or quality of the site and its surroundings. including substantial change in topography or ground surface relief features, and/or Х development on a ridgeline?
+See E.1 4.
 Create a new source of light or glare which would adversely affect day or nighttime views in the area?
-X

-The project encompasses a large development area on an otherwise undeveloped portion d a 120-acreproperty largely visible from Highway 1, and therefore nighttime lighting associated with project activities will have some impact on existing nighttime views in fhe area.
+The project encompasses a large development area on an otherwise undeveloped portion of a 120-acre property largely visible from Highway I, and therefore nighttime lighting associated with project activities will have some impact on existing nighttime views in the area.
 A lighting plan is required and shall become part of the project plans prior to public hearing.
 The lighting plan shall indicate all proposed indoor and outdoor lighting.
 Low-level, shielded, directional outdoor lighting of buildings, parking areas and walkways may be approved provided the lighting is not visible from Highway 1.
 Contingent on an approved lighting plan incorporating these key features, the production of nighttime lighting that will adversely affect day or nighttime views in the area is a less than significant impact.